brbcoding/hubot-booze/README.md

 #### Examples

-`!beer Fred` -> Foo: Buys a Pliny the Elder for Fred!
+`hubot beer Fred` -> Foo: Buys a Pliny the Elder for Fred!
-`!whisky Joe` -> Foo: Buys a Poopy Von Wonkle for Joe!
+`hubot whisky Joe` -> Foo: Buys a Poopy Von Wonkle for Joe!